-This course studies the major literature, art, and film of the modern and contemporary periods.
-Students read Dostoevsky, the French Symbolists, Kafka, Proust, Beckett, Breton, Calvino, and others and examine the connections between philosophical and cultural movements.
-The course requires a series of short essays, a midterm and final examination, oral presentations, and a research essay.
+This course covers the major literature, art, and film of the Realist, Symbolist, Modernist, Surrealist, and Contemporary periods of European literature.
+Students will connect literature to key philosophical and cultural movements of the era, and will apply both traditional modes and contemporary literary theory in their analyses of texts.
+Required work includes a short essay, an oral presentation on a scholarly article, a midterm and final examination, and a research-based term paper.
 Prerequisites: Completion of EL 102 Language and Rhetoric and at least one introductory-level literature course.
 Three credits.